Rosexalba/css-lessons/css-selectors/notes.md

 - attribute: The attribute selector targets elements based on attributes and values

-Example: for attribute ypu will use the input tag with a style type.
+Example: for attribute selector you will use the input tag with a style type.
-Here you will be using [] after input with type inside the brackets. the first < p> tag will we styled will now have a solid blue border.
+Here you will be using [] after input with type inside the brackets to select.
+Only the < p> tag with type " text " will be styled. you will now have a solid blue border.

 < style>